-You declared hreflang on every page — en points to the English version, zh points to the Chinese version, both reference each other.
-Then Search Console’s International Targeting report (or a third-party hreflang validator) flags missing x-default.
-Worse: users from India, Brazil, or Germany Google your brand and land on the Chinese page, bounce, and your bounce rate climbs.
+You declared hreflang on every page: en points to the English version, zh points to the Chinese version, both reference each other.
+Then a hreflang validator (Merkle, TechnicalSEO.com, Ahrefs Site Audit, or Screaming Frog) flags missing x-default.
+Worse, users from India, Brazil, or Germany Google your brand, land on the Chinese page, bounce, and your bounce rate climbs.

 x-default is the hreflang value that controls what users outside your declared locales see.
-It is not optional once your audience extends beyond the languages you’ve listed.
-This article walks through what it actually does, the common configurations that break, and copy-ready fixes.
+It is not optional once your audience extends beyond the languages you have listed.
+This article covers what it actually does, the six configurations that break it, and copy-ready fixes.

 What x-default actually means

 Example: a user in Germany browses to yourdomain.com/article with Accept-Language: de.
 You have en and zh declared but no de.
-Without x-default, Google chooses one — usually based on signals like which version has more backlinks, which usually means Google guesses wrong.
-With x-default: en, Google reliably serves the English page.
+Without x-default, Google picks one version on its own — usually weighted by signals like backlinks, which often means it guesses wrong.
+With x-default set to the English page, Google reliably serves English to that German visitor.

 How to identify which case you’re in